agnelofneto/5_form_react/README.md

 #### What was developed:

 - Create a new component called "Form" using the "create-react-app" function;
-- In the "MyForm" component, add a basic HTML form with two input fields for "name", "email", "Bio and "System role" and a "submit" button;
+- In the "MyForm" component, add a basic HTML form with two input fields for "name", "email", "Bio" and "System role" and a "submit" button;
 - Add state to component to store input field values.
 This can be done using the "useState" hook;
 - Add event handlers to input fields to update state when field values change;
 - Sending the Form;